YousifHazim/OOP/README.md

 ### Summary of all projects presented in the Java language using the OOP

-### using the the four principles of object-oriented programming abstraction, inheritance, encapsulation, and polymorphism.
+### using the four principles of object-oriented programming : abstraction, inheritance, encapsulation, and polymorphism.
 ## 2D Line

 The Program have classes that represents a 2D-Line.